 In addition, Groups are encouraged to provide information to their attendees on how to join IANDS and how to take advantage of other IANDS programs, including the annual conference and the web site.

 IRS Tax Exemption for IANDS Groups (optional)

-An IANDS Group may elect to join IANDS’ IRS Group Exemption Letter.
+A US-based IANDS Group may elect to join IANDS’ IRS Exemption Letter.
 An IRS group exemption allows a central organization (IANDS) to include subordinate organizations (our Groups) under its 501(c)(3) IRS tax exemption.
-If an IANDS Group is included under IANDS’ group exemption, the Group may receive tax-deductible donations.
-IANDS was granted Group Exemption status on August 29, 2014 with Group Exemption Number 6038 .
+If an IANDS Group is included under IANDS’ exemption, the Group may receive tax-deductible donations.
+IANDS was granted Exemption status on August 29, 2014 with IRS Group Exemption Number 6038 .

 A. In order to be included under IANDS’ group tax exemption, an IANDS Group must: